MLeidel/GptCLI/README.md

 ---

-### The Gpt API key is read from environ variable GPTKEY
+The _Gpt API key_ must be set up in an
+environment variable called 'GPTKEY'

 ---

-Python 3.X requires: termcolor and openai modules
+moduals required: termcolor and openai modules